What Makes a Song Feel Finished — Dominant Motion (V→I)

 Secondary Dominants

 You can borrow dominant motion to resolve to any chord, not just the tonic.
-A secondary dominant is the V of a non-tonic chord:
+A secondary dominant is the V of a non-tonic chord, distinct from a borrowed chord:

 - V of II = A7 (resolves to Dm in C major)